salrs/salrs/README.md

 * average, median, maximum and minimum runtime of 1000 times of `sign_salrs()` and `verify_salrs()` with ring size 1, 3, 5, 10, 20, unless some signing or verifying fail and failures are reported.
 * average, maximum and minimum times of rejection in `sign_salrs()` tested above.
 * test_salrs is used to test salrs_main.c.
+* NOTE: The max available ring size is 40 in our system restricted to the resources we have allocated.
+The max ring size may change based on the resources allocated.

 `test_salrs_scheme` tests:
 * average, median, maximum and minimum runtime of 1000 times of `setup()`;